 • To promote and support the production of up to 3 International audiovisual work longer than 60 minutes, following a year long series of activities.

 • To present the selected works at the 80.Venice International Film Festival of La Biennale di Venezia, and to stream them online on the Festival’s Sala Web virtual theatre, addressing one of the most sensitive issues in independent filmmaking today, visibility.

 This initiative consists of the selection and development of 9 micro-budget projects and the production of up to 3 audiovisual works and presentation during the Venice International Film Festival.
 The selection will be made by the Artistic Director of the Cinema Sector of La Biennale di Venezia, whose decision will be final, assisted in the various phases by a staff of consultants of his own choosing.
 The audiovisual concepts will be developed from every point of view, focusing not only on the artistic development, but also on the audience design.
 This means addressing a specific, even niche, audience from the earliest phases of the development of the film.
 The program will also focus on the production and budget control.

-Biennale College Cinema is held for the tenth consecutive year in academic collaboration with the Gotham Film & Media Institute (previously known as IFP) in New York and the TorinoFilmLab.
+Biennale College –Cinema is held in academic collaboration with the Gotham Film & Media Institute in New York and the TorinoFilmLab.

 We will select up to 9 microbudget concepts/ideas presented by international teams consisting of a director and a producer, with no age limit and with the following:

 • The application must be submitted exclusively by a team of a producer and a director.
 There is no participation or registration fee.